SAP-samples/btp-cf-multitenant-extension/subscribe/run-application/README.md

 Once you're ready with the customization, you can go to the main application.
 Now, the customized application has its own title and logo uploaded from the admin corner.
 ![Changed Logo](./changedlogo.png)

+6. Go to the S/4HANA system and create a new Business Partner.
+7. In the SearchTerm1 fill `EFVERIFIED`Click on Create.
+9. Go to the application.
+10. Select the Refresh icon at the top right of the screen.
+11. Under the New Franchise Tab, the new Business Partner will be visible
+12. From the mentor column, click on the dropdown and select the mentor name.
+13. The Mentor will be assigned to the new Business Partner.
+14. Go to the S/4HANA system, and open the business partner.
+15. In the `search term`, check if the mentor details are visible.
+16. This will conclude the flow of the application.